 There are at least five versions that I know about how the town became known as Orlando.

-The history of Orlando since the end of the Seminole Wars has been one of pretty steady growth.
+The name was timely because the history of Orlando since the end of the Seminole Wars has been one of steady growth.

 Shortly before the Civil War, Orlando became the seat of newly created Orange County.
 It was a quiet country town during the war, but had a population explosion in the years from 1875 to 1895.

 In that 20 year period, Orlando became the center of Florida's citrus industry.